 The following post is from Sherri of Zen Family Habits: How To Set Goals and Succeed

-Setting long term goals gives our life direction.
+Setting long-term goals gives our life direction.
 Having goals that are off in the future allows us to live each day with a purpose in mind.

-If our goal is to become debt free, we’ll think twice about eating out everyday and purchasing a $3000 entertainment center.
+If our goal is to become debt free, we’ll think twice about eating out every day and purchasing a $3000 entertainment center.
 If we didn’t even know that becoming debt free was a goal or something we wanted, then we likely wouldn’t think twice about frivolous spending.

 How do we choose and prioritize goals to ensure success?

 Prioritizing goals is something I think we all struggled with.
 We want to do so many things, only so many hours a day, and so much money in the bank account.
 Understanding what you really want and creating short-term and long-term goals will be immensely helpful.